REPORT OF DEATH (ROD)

 date of departure to PH.

-C. Processing fee of CAD 36.25 in cash or money order/bank draft made payable to the "PHILIPPINE CONSULATE
+C. Processing fee of CAD 36.25 in money order/bank draft made payable to the "PHILIPPINE CONSULATE

 GENERAL CALGARY" (Note: Please use these exact words.
 Do not abbreviate.
 Otherwise, the bank will